“The Earth is a living being. She’s alive. And She hurts. And She feels, like you and I.”

 How can you consider new forms of wellness?

 Most of us haven’t been brought up in animist cultures, or even with a close connection to nature.
 So finding alternative forms of wellness probably won’t involve us venturing into the forest and living directly from the land.

 Yet there are many things you can do to discover and incorporate the animist perspective of well-being into your modern life.

 Spending more time in nature, or reflecting on your relationship with nature, is a first step.
 Reframing yourself as part of a rich tapestry of relationships between humans and other beings may be a little harder – but is still possible!

 If animism still seems a little too abstract or unfamiliar, we recommend reading The Spell of the Sensuous: Perception and Language in a More-Than-Human World.
 If you’re interested in considering new forms of well-being, while learning from the wisdom of animism, this may be a good place to start.

 “When it is said that some rocks at Kutal are the ears of the ancestors that dwell there, this should be understood in a literal sense and not as a metaphor” - Sylvie Poirier, on aboriginal australians (Peterson 2011)

 And of course, when it comes to self-discovery, there’s nothing quite like a psychedelic experience to shift your consciousness into new modes of well-being.
-Group retreats using psilocybin truffles at Synthesis have been shown to increase well-being.
+Group retreats using truffles containing psilocybin at Synthesis have been shown to increase well-being.
 The psychedelic experience is unrivalled in giving people a chance to transform, re-frame, and emerge into a healthier and more complete version of themselves.